MA Illustration

 UCAS Code

-The course celebrates analogue approaches to working which complement contemporary and digital practice.
-You will be encouraged to undertake in-depth examination and experimentation of interdisciplinary practical and theoretical research methods through simple, hands-on and playful approaches.
+Research and dissemination methods will be introduced and developed with the support of workshops, lectures and seminars with opportunity to situate work in relevant professional contexts.
+The course celebrates image making through analogue and digital methodologies which complement contemporary and expanded illustrative practices.
+You will be encouraged to undertake in-depth examination and experimentation of interdisciplinary practical and theoretical research methods through hands-on and playful approaches.

 Our academic staff are engaged in contemporary practice in their specialism and will support, encourage and challenge you during your studies.
-You will be taught in a vibrant and bespoke postgraduate suite.
-All postgraduate students are taught together in research methods and business-related modules.
+All postgraduate students are taught together in research methods and professional development modules.
+Postgraduate courses can be studied either full-time over one academic year or part-time over two academic years.
+Teaching is broken down into three teaching blocks per year.

 Join our mailing list